 Seven hundred twenty nine (729) or 24%, of the nation's three thousand sixty nine (3069) counties contain national forests, some equaling up to 90% of their land mass.
 The 154 National Forests cover an area of 193 million acres across this country.
 These counties are responsible for the infrastructure including roads, schools, and emergency services that allow those forests to be used, and gateway communities to survive.
-Thereby fulfilling the promise of Gifford Pinchot, first Chief of the Forest Service in discussing revenue sharing from these lands; "that no community would suffer for housing National Forests".
+Thereby fulfilling the promise of Gifford Pinchot; "that no community would suffer for housing National Forests".